yamcs/yamcs-studio/README.md

 - All error signs should now be resolved.
 If not, try right-clicking the yamcs-studio project and choose `Maven > Update Project Configuration`.

-- Open `yamcs-studio.product` found in the project `org.yamcs.studio.dist.default.repository`.
+- Open `yamcs-studio.product` found in the project `org.yamcs.studio.repository`.

 - Click `Launch an Eclipse Application`.